 The time has come to wrap up our 4-part blog series!
 As I mentioned in our first blog, the goal of this series is to explain the basic tenets of Behavior Analysis: Reinforcement (Positive and Negative) and Punishment (Positive and Negative).
 In last week’s post, we looked at positive punishment, which is a means of reducing a behavior by adding an unwanted condition as a consequence best online therapy services in 2022.
 Today, in our fourth and final installment, we’re going to take a look at negative punishment and extinction.

 Negative punishment involves taking something desirable away in order to reduce the occurrence of a particular behavior.
 Just as was the case with positive punishment, the goal of negative punishment is to reduce an unwanted behavior.
 This can be achieved in a couple of ways:

 - Time-out:Removal from a reinforcing stimulus or environment contingent on problem behavior.
 In other words, if a problem behavior occurs, you remove a reinforcer as a consequence.

 Some things to keep in mind when using time-out:

 - Time-in must be more reinforcing than time-out!
-If the child is being removed from a neutral or aversive (undesired) activity, it can be reinforcing (meaning the problem behavior will increase!)
+If the child is being removed from a neutral or aversive (undesired) activity, it can be reinforcing help with anxiety and ADHD(meaning the problem behavior will increase!)